 Syllabi Suggestions

-• Be patient.
+- Concentrate on what your TA is saying by also paying attention to their verbal and nonverbal cues.
 The more you communicate with your TA, the more you will understand each other.
-All TAs want to make sure you learn, so ask questions, and seek clarification.
+All TAs want to make sure you learn, so ask questions and make suggestions for what would help you to communicate and learn better.